-As indicated in the previous section, in its new wording, the Directors' Selection Policy establishes that: "In particular, the Board will ensure that the Company adopts measures that encourage the company to have a significant number of female senior managers to contribute to gender diversity overall.".
-This new wording reflects the Company's practices and the Company had applied a number of polices applicable to the entire group:
+As indicated in the previous section, the Directors' Selection Policy establishes that: "In particular, the Board will ensure that the Company adopts measures that encourage the company to have a significant number of female senior managers to contribute to gender diversity overall."

+This reflects the Company's practices and the Company had applied a number of polices applicable to the entire group:

-Code of Ethics: it establishes a framework that goes beyond regulatory compliance.
-It Establishes general principles to guide the integrity and professionalism in the decision making process.
+- Code of Ethics: it establishes a framework that goes beyond regulatory compliance.
+It Establishes general principles to guide the integrity and professionalism in the decision making process. - ESG Policy: This policy refers to the framework and development of the Corporate Social Responsibility Policy within the Applus+ Group. - Equality and Diversity Policy, which establishes as main principle to ensure the staff promotes gender, age and capacities diversity, as Applus+ values difference.
+Likewise, it establishes that the company shall develop and implement adequate training programs for the achievement of these principles and will review and update the policy to adjust it to any changes that the group might face, ensuring its compliance.

-- ESG Policy: This policy refers to the framework and development of the Corporate Social Responsibility Policy within the Applus Group.
-Política - Equality and Diversity Policy, which establishes as main principle to ensure the staff grows and maintains gender, age and capacities diversity, as Applus+ values difference.
-Likewise, it establishes that the company shall develop and implement adequate training programs for the achievement of these principles and will review and update the policy to adjust it to any changes that the group might face, ensuring its compliance. - Non-discrimination global policy: This policy establishes Applus undertaking in promoting the equality within the company and the aim to eliminate any kind of discrimination, as well we the commitment to promote good relationship within staff. - Permanent monitoring by CNR of HR strategy and actions to achieve these goals, as well as follow up on related indicators (salary gap, % of positions held by each gender, etc.), at least annually.
+- Non-discrimination global policy: This policy establishes Applus undertaking in promoting the equality within the company and the aim to eliminate any kind of discrimination, as well we the commitment to promote good relationship within staff. - Monitoring by the Appointments and Compensation Committee of HR strategy and actions to achieve these goals, as well as follow up on related indicators), at least annually.